EhabAnshad/aws-elemental-speke-drm-docs/doc_source/customer-onboarding.md

 # Customer Onboarding<a name="customer-onboarding"></a>

-Protect your content from unauthorized use by combining a digital rights management \(DRM\) key provider with your encryptor and with your media players\.
+Protect your content from unauthorized use by combining a Secure Packager and Encoder Key Exchange \(SPEKE\) digital rights management \(DRM\) key provider with your encryptor and with your media players\.
+SPEKE defines the standard for communication between encryptors and packagers of media content and digital rights management \(DRM\) key providers\.
+To onboard, you choose a DRM platform key provider and configure the communication between the key provider and your encryptors and players\.

 **Topics**
 + [Get On Board with a DRM Platform Provider](#choose-drm-system)